calvinsettachatgul/athena/raspberry_pi/interfacing_using_laptop/readme.md

-#  Connecting to the Raspberry Pi using MAC OSX laptop
+insert image here#  Connecting to the Raspberry Pi using MAC OSX laptop

 *  This configuration is called "headless"